cblegare/cookiecutter-py/docs/index.rst

-.. cookiecutter-py documentation master file
+.. pythontemplate documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========================================
-Welcome to cookiecutter-py's documentation!
+Welcome to pythontemplate's documentation!
 ===========================================

 .. include:: ../README.rst